 The consolidated financial statements of the Group have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-As described in Note 1, the consolidated financial statements of the Group as of December 31, 2017 and for the years ended December 31, 2016 and 2017 represent Ningxia Rongke's historical consolidated financial statements as if the corporate structure of the Company had been in existence since the beginning of the periods presented.
-The consolidated financial statements as of and for the year ended December 31, 2018 represent the consolidated financial statements of the Group.
+The consolidated financial statements of the Group include the financial statements of the Company, and its subsidiaries.
 The Company believes that the disclosures are adequate to make the information presented not misleading.